-Have you ever talked to someone, who is a real geek, about their beloved and super expensive audio system?
+Have you ever talked to someone who is a real geek about their beloved and super expensive audio system?
 These people pin you to the wall about all the fancy components they bought, that are supposed to improve the quality of sound that their audio system delivers.

 High-quality speakers are the most obvious part of such a system and we all know that, if you want good sound-quality, you have to invest some money here.
 A high-end amplifier is the second key component.
 If you are after an audio system that others can only dream off, dig deep into your pocket, so you don’t end up with a cheap device that brings awful results.

-If we compare inexpensive, but decent-quality cables to high-end cables on a single-speaker monophonic system, almost all humans would find them to be very close or exactly the same.
+If we compare inexpensive, but decent-quality cables to high-end cables on a single-speaker monophonic system, almost everyone would find them to be very close or exactly the same.
 This changes, however, if we move to a stereo system.
 Here, high-end cables will provide a clearer, more focused sound image.
 Why?
 In stereo the two speakers are required to recreate a single sound source.
 If the signal from the first speaker is not in-phase with the second, because its contribution is low frequency and the other is providing high-frequency, the sound image will seem “blurred” and difficult to locate.